-The 32 metre, aluminium built Caribbean Explorer II can comfortably accommodate 18 divers, in 9 en-suite cabins.
+The 32 metre, aluminium built Caribbean Explorer II can accommodate 18 divers, in 9 en-suite cabins.
 The boat has 3 decks.
 The upper deck has a partially enclosed saloon with air-conditioning, TV, DVD / CD player, dining and lounge area, then after is the sun deck with lounging chairs.
+This is an older style boat with basic facilities, but the crew offer exceptional service and food on board with some great diving.

 The main deck comprises the large dive deck with deck level fresh water showers and toilet, 4 guest cabins and the wheelhouse.
 The lower deck has 4 further guest cabins and crew facilities.